The McGill Supplemental Health Plan provides protection for a range of medical items, services and procedures not covered under your provincial plan.

 If you die

-If you die before retirement and you had family coverage, your spouse and eligible dependent children can choose to continue coverage under the Plan for up to three months, provided they pay both their share and the University's share of the cost.
+If you die before retirement and are under age 65, and you had family coverage, your spouse and eligible dependent children can choose to continue coverage under the Plan for up to three months, provided they pay both their share and the University's share of the cost.